-• A total of 3,611 adults in Brent responded to the Census question with 'no' to the question 'Is the gender you identify with the same as your sex registered at birth?'
+• A total of 3,611 adults in Brent responded 'no' to the question 'Is the gender you identify with the same as your sex registered at birth?'
 Of this group, more than half provided no further detail about their gender identity (1,947 residents), with 782 identifying as a trans man and 613 identified as a trans woman.
 The transgender population has a slightly younger age profile when compared to the population generally.
 The percentage who are transgender was highest among the 35-44 age group (1.7%) and lowest among those aged 75 and over (0.6%).
 By sex, men were more likely to identify as transgender than women (1.5% of males vs. 1.1% of females).

-Note: given the fact that some respondents did not answer the question on gender re-assignment, and less than half provided write-in details about their gender identity, these statistics provide estimates of groups within Brent's transgender population.
+Note: given the fact that some chose did not answer the question, and less than half provided write-in details about their gender identity, these statistics provide minimum estimates of groups within Brent's transgender population.